MDMA

 40-75mg: Light

-Weighing up and dosing MDMA is strongly recommended.
+Weighing and testing doses of MDMA is strongly recommended.
 If weighing scales are unavailable, harm-reduction information by The Loop guides users to “crush, dab, wait.”
 Guidance for this method can be found here.

 When in pill form, data for different pills including MDMA content can be found here.
 Pills can be unexpectedly strong so taking a quarter of the pill to begin with and waiting for the effects to kick-in is recommended.(Roll Safe)